 What does your cat need when left alone?

-No matter how long you will be away, your cat will need the following while they’re home alone:
+No matter how long you will be away, your cat will need the following when home alone:

 Leave out dry food for your cat, especially if your cat tends to eat small amounts throughout the day.
-If you’re worried about your cat overeating, you can consider an automated feeder that works with an app to dispense food at scheduled times.
-If your cat eats frozen raw cat food, freeze-dried raw, or wet food, feed when you’re home or when the pet sitter stops by.
+If you’re worried about your cat overeating, you can consider an automated feeder that works with an app and will dispense food at scheduled times.
+If your cat eats wet food, feed when you’re home or when a pet sitter stops by.

 Be sure your cat has plenty of water.
-Consider putting out extra bowls of water and/or using a water dispenser if your cat will be alone overnight.
+Consider putting out extra bowls of water and/or using a water dispenser.

 Clean the litter box before you leave and consider putting out a second litter box if you have multiple cats and will be away for a while.
-Litter boxes should be cleaned about once a day to prevent your cat from avoiding it (and possibly expressing their displeasure on your belongings).
+Litter boxes should be cleaned about once a day to prevent your cat from avoiding it.

 Remove dangerous and/or valuable items